19hours/sg-statutes/Acts/Trade Marks Act.md

 (2) If —

-(a) the Director-General gives to the importer a written notice of the release of seized goods; and
+(a) the Director-General gives to the importer or exporter a written notice of the release of seized goods; and

+[Act 34 of 2018 wef 21/11/2019]

-(b) the importer fails to take custody of the seized goods within the period specified in the notice,
+(b) the importer or exporter fails to take custody of the seized goods within the period specified in the notice,

+[Act 34 of 2018 wef 21/11/2019]

 the Director-General may dispose of the goods —